agenisea/perplexity-completions-mcp/README.md

 1. Sign up for a [Perplexity API account](https://www.perplexity.ai/settings/api)
 2. Generate your API key from the developer dashboard
-3. Create a `.env.local` file in the `perplexity-search` directory:
+3. Create a `.env.local` file in the `perplexity-completions` directory:

 ```bash
 cp .env.local.example .env.local